MenakaGodakanda/GRC-Cybersecurity/Project_Description.md

 ### 6. Open-Source Libraries
 - **Pandas**: Used for handling data manipulation and analysis, making it easier to work with tabular data.
 - **OpenPyXL**: Facilitates the reading and writing of Excel files, enabling the project to generate reports that are easy to share and understand.
-- **PyYAML**: Handles the reading of YAML configuration files, allowing the project to be flexible and configurable for various compliance needs.

 ### 7. Ease of Use
 - **Minimal Setup**: The project is easy to set up and use, with clear instructions provided in the README.md file.
 The use of a virtual environment ensures that dependencies are managed correctly, reducing the risk of conflicts.